 Before leaving the house, make sure you’ve had a shower and that your skin is clean.
 Wear something loose that will be easy to take off or remove, and that won’t rub against the tattooed area.
 Have a light meal a couple of hours before getting to the tattoo parlor, to make sure you have enough sugar in your system to avoid passing out in case of stress and anxiety.

 Getting inked can be a painful process because of the burning, scratching sensation of the needles on the skin.
 Try to book a morning appointment for your tattoo session, because that’s when pain tolerance is best, due to peak adrenaline levels in your body at that time.
 A long tattoo session can get aggravating, so you need to make sure your energy level is at its highest when you walk into the parlor.
 You can also take a non-aspirin pain reliever.
 Aspirin thins the blood and could make you bleed more, so make sure you choose a pain reliever with acetaminophen (a.k.a.
 Tylenol) for example.
 Some people prefer to apply a topical anesthetic containing lidocaine, tetracaine, benzocaine or prilocaine.
 These usually only bring the pain level down by about 50%, so it’s important to be realistic about your expectations concerning pain control.
 Plus, keep in mind that if you’ll be using a topical anesthetic, you’ll have to take certain precautions.
-First off, make sure you use a gel, such as Greencaine, and not a cream.
-A cream could make the tattoo needles slip on your skin, and many tattoo artists won’t want to tattoo you if you’re using a cream anesthetic.
+First off, make sure you use a non-oily topical (such as UberNumb), otherwise the tattoo needles could end up slipping on your skin and ruining your tattoo.
 Also, there have been cases of adverse reactions and even deaths reported after people applied topical anesthetics before a procedure.
 In these cases, those people had applied and reapplied large quantities to their skin over a few hours, and wrapped the skin in plastic wrap to increase the numbing action.
 This caused toxicity in the bloodstream, which can result in seizures, irregular heartbeat, and even death.
 If you do choose to apply a topical anesthetic, you should talk to your doctor beforehand to make sure you’re not at risk of getting an adverse reaction.
 And the day of your tattoo, you should arrive at least a half-hour early at the tattoo parlor to apply it there.

 Before starting the tattoo coverup, your tattoo artist will wipe off any anesthetic gel, disinfect your skin, and possibly have to shave the area (depending on your sasquatch factor of course).
 The artist will either draw an outline directly on you, or apply a stencil on your skin that has the tattoo outline drawn on it.
 This is a really important first step because it’ll allow you to see how big the tattoo will look on you, which angle and exact placement it’ll have, and how your body will move with the tattoo.
 Stencils are created by printing your chosen design on thermal paper.
 In terms of choosing amazing designs, check out Miami Ink Tattoo Designs.
 They’re an online tattoo gallery where you can take your time browsing through thousands of designs, and then print out the design you want, in the size you want.
 Keep in mind that covering up a tattoo with another one may mean that your artist will have to adapt your design a bit in order for the tattoo coverup to look flawless.